allisonbertrandsa/pa-dicom-wg34-supp229/README.md

 Example Files Known Compatibility (as of Letter Ballot)
 ------------------------------------------------------
 - Aeskulap (Debian, 2007), reads XYZ-PA as stack of frames.
 - Aliza (https://github.com/AlizaMedicalImaging) - Supports the 2023c PA IOD.
 Will also read the XYZ files.
+Dictionary includes PA attributes.
   Displays PA and US files as single-frame slices over time by default.
 To display files as a volume, enable the "Skip 'Dimension Organization' in enhanced multi-frame IODs" and possibly disable "Sort frames in enhanced